-The LLB Group is controlled by the Principality of Liechtenstein, which holds 57.5 per cent of the registered shares of Liechtensteinische Landesbank AG, Vaduz.
-The shareholder group, consisting of the Haselsteiner Familien-Privatstiftung and grosso Holding Gesellschaft mbH, holds 5.9 per cent of the registered shares.
-At the end of the year under report, LLB held 0.9 per cent of its own shares and 0.4 per cent were held by members of the Board of Directors and the Board of Management.
+The LLB Group is controlled by the Principality of Liechtenstein, which holds 56.3 per cent of the registered shares of Liechtensteinische Landesbank AG, Vaduz (previous year: 57.5 %).
+The shareholder group, consisting of the Haselsteiner Familien-Privatstiftung and grosso Holding Gesellschaft mbH, holds 5.9 per cent of the registered shares (previous year: 5.9%).
+At the end of the year under report, LLB held 0.6 per cent of its own shares (previous year: 0.8%) and 0.4 per cent were held by members of the Board of Directors and the Board of Management (previous year: 0.3 %).
 The remaining registered shares are owned by the general public.